 The participant’s remarriage (regardless of whether before or after retirement) has no effect on the alternate payee’s eligibility to be the Option C beneficiary.
 (This is different from the Option D beneficiary, described above.)

 It DOES matter if and when the alternate payee remarries.
 If the alternate payee remarries BEFORE the pension participant retires, the alternate payee cannot be the Option C beneficiary.
-The only people who can be Option C beneficiaries are the participant’s current spouse, parent, unmarried former spouse, sibling, or child.
+The only people who can be Option C beneficiaries are the participant’s current spouse, parent, former spouse who has not remarried, sibling, or child.

 The alternate payee CAN remarry AFTER the participant begins receiving (Option C) benefits without affecting the alternate payee’s status as Option C beneficiary.